RobertBergman/screenrecord/memory-bank/progress.md

 - Onscreen controls in presentation mode need improved visibility and interaction

 ### Recent Fixes
+- Fixed styled-components warning issues by implementing transient props
+  - Converted regular props like `status` and `variant` to transient props with `$` prefix
+  - Updated all components using styled-components to use this pattern
+  - Fixed TypeScript typing issues related to timer IDs with proper window references
+  - Implemented standard React best practices for styled-components usage
 - Fixed issue where slide editor would disappear when hitting escape after presentation mode
   - Updated slideReducer to properly restore editor mode when exiting presentation mode
 - Added ability to open exported presentations with a new file import functionality